What Are Sepsis Symptoms?

 Why Are Nursing Home Residents Susceptible to Sepsis?

 Nursing home residents are more vulnerable to severe sepsis due to weakened immune systems, poor hygiene, and limited access to medical care.
-The presence of multiple patients with chronic infectious diseases further increases the risk of viral, bacterial, or fungal infections.
+The presence of critically ill patients with chronic infectious diseases further increases the risk of viral, bacterial, or fungal infections.

 Nursing Homes and Sepsis Prevention